-Project Description Funding River Taff Central Link The River Taff Central Link (Gyratory System) was offcially launched in 2014 with the aim of the new road system to improve access to the town, reduce congestion, boost visitor numbers, and increase business prosperity in Merthyr Tydfl town centre through inward investment and employment opportunities.
-The project ensures a constant fow of traffc, priority lanes for buses and improved links to the Railway Station and proposed new Bus Station.
-Merthyr Tydfl County Borough Council Welsh Government ERDF Heads of the Valley Programme Parc Taf Bargoed Improvements The Taff Bargoed Hydro Scheme's core aim was to provide an income to fund the long term management and maintenance of the park.
-The Friends of Taff Bargoed Group had the idea of exploring the hydroelectrical potential of the site and, following an assessment of the cascade, a grant from Environment Wales was secured for a feasibility study.
-The £500,000 build of this project has been funded through loan fnance from Welsh Government, administered by the Energy Savings Trust. · Environment Wales · Welsh Government
+Project Description Funding River Taff Central Link The River Taff Central Link (Gyratory System) was offcially launched in 2014 with the aim of the new road Merthyr Tydfl County Borough Council Welsh Government ERDF Heads of the Valley Programme Parc Taf Bargoed The Taff Bargoed Hydro Scheme's core aim was to provide an income to fund the long term management · Environment Wales Improvements and maintenance of the park.
+The Friends of Taff Bargoed Group had the idea of exploring the hydro-electrical potential of the site and, following an assessment of the cascade, a grant from Environment Wales was secured for a feasibility study.
+The £500,000 build of this project has been funded through loan fnance from Welsh Government, administered by the Energy Savings Trust. · Welsh Government